jentery/506v3/index.md

 You'll notice that, many weeks, I point to further reading.
 I in no way expect you to read it.
 We can't read all the things, and I know you've a lot to juggle in a single term.
 I include further reading for the sake of scholarly integrity and in case you wish to follow a particular trajectory or topic across game studies.
 I will likely mention aspects of the further reading during seminar discussions, too.
 Feel free to tell me when I fail to effectively communicate those aspects.
 I'll clarify.

 The same goes for moments in the schedule when I write, "Optional: check out (games mentioned in the assigned reading)."
-If you cannot or do not wish to check them out, then no worries.
+If you cannot or do not wish to check them out (e.g., Google them, watch them, or play them), then no worries.
 I mention them only for the sake of tracking our primary sources as we go.
 For that reason, I might occasionally show clips of those games and fictions during seminar.

 Importantly, material in this seminar frequently engages or reflects issues such as racism, sexism, colonialism, cisheteropatriarchy, white supremacy, ableism, homophobia, transphobia, hegemony, death, violence, toxic masculinity, fatphobia, xenophobia, mental health, anxiety, and lived experiences of harassment and oppression.
 We might also find many games and interactive fictions to be at times problematic.
 I will thus conclude each seminar meeting with a brief overview of where content warnings might apply to the following week's assigned materials, and during seminar I will never call individually on you to share your experiences of such issues or to somehow represent other people with similar experiences.
 If you find that I am approaching any of these issues inadequately or ignorantly, then please don't hesitate to tell me or correct me, and I will learn from my mistakes.
 If you'd rather not speak with me directly about or during such moments, then I recommend sharing your concerns or corrections with Stephen Ross, who is currently the graduate adviser in English.